kvc0/goodmetrics/README.md

 ln -s ../../git_hooks/pre-commit .git/hooks/pre-commit
 ```

-# Philosophy
+# Cardinality

-Not perfect, but it's good.

-## Good?
-The data model is not bad, like combinatorial metrics engines (think
-Prometheus, Cloudwatch, Influx).

-It's not perfect, like expensive trace recordings.

-It's just good, between these extremes of naivety and high cost.

-## Naive huh?
-Naive counters, gauges and histograms are fine when you have data that has few dimensions, or when the primary relationship the data has is intrinsically to time.

-When writing a real application for real users, however, you often have other dimensions that are variously diagnostic, speculative, informative or accidental (!!).
+When writing a real application for real users, you often have other dimensions that are variously diagnostic, speculative, informative or accidental (!!).
+Goodmetrics supports as many dimension positions as you have space for in your database.

 Databases like Influx often find themselves irreparably polluted by a programming mistake which tagged data with an unintentional value (ask me how i know :-().
+Others like CloudWatch, TimeStream, Prometheus, Datadog and Lightstep all charge, whether in RAM or $$, per-dimension combination.

 Consider 50 servers, 30 apis (or web pages), 80k users, a geo location (let's say 15/user), a logged-in/anonymous bit, and 12 measurements per api.
 In naive systems, this is modeled as over **40 billion** distinct series unless you de-relate your data.
-Go ahead and check the cost of that cardinality in cloudwatch!
+Go ahead and check the cost of that cardinality in CloudWatch!
 You'll have a rough time with any time series storage engine that stores series the tag-set way.
 You won't even be able to make reasonable use of it due to the amount of time the tag queries take!
-If you use TimeStream you'll run out of money over rich service metrics.
-Do the math on their pricing worksheet and see.
+If you use TimeStream you'll run out of money in the pursuit of rich service metrics.

-Instead, if you model these interactions as Goodmetrics, you'll have 1 bag of measurements and dimensions per api/web page load.
-You can also pre-aggregate the data if you've got some high frequency stuff to record.
+Instead, if you model these interactions as Goodmetrics, you'll model 1 bag of measurements and dimensions per api/web page load.
+You configure optional pre-aggregation of the data if you've got some high frequency stuff to record.
 You don't have to but it's an option if you don't want a massive database.
 As long as you have enough disk space you can store the cardinality you need.

-Not only that, your data remains related.
-You can pivot your measurements by any dimension or value threshold, because you are standing on the shoulders of decades of great minds investing in PostgresQL.
-It might sound sexy to reinvent time series data storage, but for service monitoring... "boring" is a feature.
+Also, with goodmetrics and Timescale your data remains related.
+You can pivot your measurements by any dimension or value threshold, because you are just using PostgresQL.
+It might sound sexy to reinvent time series data storage, but for service monitoring... **"boring" is a feature.**

-## Not perfect huh?
+## What about traces?
 You could make every single stack in your application a unit of work and emit a distinct row for it, with invocation IDs so you could join all of the stacks and view detailed traces.
 Doing that for every request on a responsive web application, or on a web application with a high rate of requests puts obvious pressure on your downstream storage.
 Some services, like Lightstep, have elaborate means to collect torrents of traces and sift through them for the interesting ones.

 These systems are awesome.
 They require significant processor and network resources from your application to construct, track, serialize and emit details about every API invocation from your system.
 If you can afford this whether because your rate is low or your budget is immense, it's a very powerful way to observe a system.

-Goodmetrics units of work are more like a trace with only 1 level - and no intermediate filter server.
-Goodmetrics can be pre-aggregated on the reporting server as well, to keep row rate very low and dashboards maximally responsive.
+Goodmetrics units of work are more like a trace with only 1 level.
+Goodmetrics can be pre-aggregated on the reporting server as well, to keep row rate low and dashboards responsive.

 ## A white-box unit of work
 What a "unit of work" or "workflow" is depends wholly on your application.
 Some examples:

 ### A web server
-* One unit of work would be an individual invocation of the GET() handler.
+* The `/user/{}` GET handler.
   Add your user or header dimensions at the start of the handler and record
   the things you want where they happen.
 A Metrics object is a cheap blob
   that accumulates all the observations from a workflow's execution.
-* Another would be a background job that runs on a timer to refresh a cache
-  or do some database tracing.
+* A background job that runs on a timer to refresh a cache or do some database tracing.

 ### A database
-* One transaction is a unit of work.
+* One transaction.
 It may span several statements.
-* One statement is a unit of work.
+* One statement.
 * One execution of a background job (like vacuum).

 ### A microcontroller